 Colorism sits within racism and is essentially the preferential treatment of lighter-skinned people.
 It exists beyond the African diaspora and is evident in Latin America, caste systems in Asia and other racialized systems that seek to diminish the worth and beauty of darker skin.
 It’s a normalized societal reward for those who appear closer to whiteness in features and further from ‘Blackness’.
 Colorism, also shadeism, is internal as much as it is about external judgements of a racialized group.
 Within the Black community, or even within families, colorism is evident and often unchecked.

-A compliment that is not a compliment.
-Phrases like, “You’re pretty for a Black girl” prove how being dark and being pretty are contrary.
+Phrases like, “You’re pretty for a Black girl” insinuate that being dark and being pretty are contrary.
 It is an anti-Black way of thinking.
 Turner-Smith had her fair share of comments like these and used it to further motivate her understanding of what it means to show up as a darker-toned woman.
 In the feature, the “Queen & Slim” actress reveals she forced high self-esteem on herself until, eventually, she started truly believing in herself fully.

 Literature is a great way to better understand the effects and the hidden realities of colorism in society.
-In this list, 21Ninety spotlights seven books about colorism to get you started.
+Here’s 10 books about colorism to get you started.

 Don’t Play in the Sun